Pivot Chart in Blazor Pivot Table Component

 Data Label Customization

-• Outside: Positions the label outside the point.
-It is the default option.
+• Outside: Places the label outside the chart point.
+This is the default option.

-• Inside: Positions the label inside the point.
+• Inside: Places the label inside the chart point.

-In the following code sample, the data labels are placed inside.
+In the following code sample, the data labels are placed inside the chart points.

 @using Syncfusion.Blazor.PivotView